 Fixed assets are stated at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from three to fifteen years.
-Major improvements and betterments to equipment are capitalized.
+Fixed asset purchases and major leasehold improvements and betterments to equipment in excess of \$5,000 are capitalized.